Impeach Donald Trump

 In these five ways—shifting the public’s attention to the president’s debilities, tipping the balance of power away from him, skimming off the froth of conspiratorial thinking, moving the fight to a rule-bound forum, and dealing lasting damage to his political prospects—the impeachment process has succeeded in the past.
 In fact, it’s the very efficacy of these past efforts that should give Congress pause; it’s a process that should be triggered only when a president’s betrayal of his basic duties requires it.
 But Trump’s conduct clearly meets that threshold.
 The only question is whether Congress will act.

 Here is how impeachment would work in practice.
 The Constitution lays out the process clearly, and two centuries of precedent will guide Congress in its work.
 The House possesses the sole power of impeachment—a procedure analogous to an indictment.
 Traditionally, this has meant tapping a committee to summon witnesses, subpoena documents, hold hearings, and consider the evidence.
 The committee can then propose specific articles of impeachment to the full House.
 If a simple majority approves the charges, they are forwarded to the Senate.
 The chief justice of the United States presides over the trial; members of the House are designated to act as “managers,” or prosecuting attorneys.
-If two-thirds of the senators who are present vote to convict, the president is removed from office; if vote falls short, he is not.
+If two-thirds of the senators who are present vote to convict, the president is removed from office; if the vote falls short, he is not.

 Although the process is fairly clear, the Founders left us only vague instructions about when to implement it.
 The Constitution offers a short, cryptic list of the offenses that merit the impeachment and removal of federal officials: “Treason, Bribery, or other high Crimes and Misdemeanors.”
 The first two items are comparatively straightforward.
 The Constitution elsewhere specifies that treason against the United States consists “only in levying War” against the country or in giving the country’s enemies “Aid and Comfort.”
 As proof, it requires either the testimony of two witnesses or confession in open court.
 Despite the appalling looseness with which the charge of treason has been bandied about by members of Congress past and present, no federal official—much less a president—has ever been impeached for it.
 (Even the darkest theories of Trump’s alleged collusion with Russia seem unlikely to meet the Constitution’s strict definition of that crime.)
 Bribery, similarly, has been alleged only once, and against a judge, not a president.